jdomainapp/jda/ReadMe.md

    3. `password`: the database user password
 3. Run the software

+You do not need to create the tables, the software will create them automatically.

 ## Using Squirrel SQL Client (GUI) to work with Apache Derby

 ### 1. Download and install latest version of Squirrel SQL client (use the provided jar file)